The School Day

 Students should arrive on site by 08.45, ready for a prompt start to the day at 08.55.

 On arrival at school, all coats and other outdoor clothing should be left in the locker provided for each student.
 Outdoor clothing is not permitted in classrooms.
 If a locker key is lost, a replacement should be requested from Student Services or the Main Office at a cost of £2.00.

 The day commences with a period for Collective Worship and/or contemplation of our week's theme.
-This is followed by five lessons of 60 minutes duration; we have a morning break of 15 minutes, and a 1 hour whole school lunch.
+This is followed by five lessons of learning; we have a morning break of 15 minutes, and a 55 minute school lunch break for each Year group.